JeffersonLab/btm/README.md

 ## Release
 1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. The [CD](https://github.com/JeffersonLab/btm/blob/main/.github/workflows/cd.yml) GitHub Action should run automatically invoking:
+2. The [CD](https://github.com/JeffersonLab/btm/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
-    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
 Edit the release notes to add any missing details.
 A war file artifact is attached to the release.
-    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yml) GitHub Action to create a new demo Docker image, and bump the [compose.override.yaml](https://github.com/JeffersonLab/btm/blob/main/compose.override.yaml) to use the new image.
+    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yaml) GitHub Action to create a new demo Docker image.
-    - The [Deploy to JLab](https://github.com/JeffersonLab/general-workflows/blob/main/.github/workflows/jlab-deploy-app.yml) GitHub Action to deploy to the JLab test environment.
+    - The [Deploy to JLab](https://github.com/JeffersonLab/general-workflows/blob/main/.github/workflows/jlab-deploy-app.yaml) GitHub Action to deploy to the JLab test environment.

 ## Deploy
 The deploy to JLab's acctest is handled automatically via the release workflow.